jtrebosc/JTutils/README.md

 JTutils is a set of python scripts that enhance processing capabilites of Topspin.

-It is mostly useful to process data acquired with pulse sequences developped in Lille, France by Julien TREBOSC
+Some scripts are specific to process data acquired with pulse sequences developped in Lille, France by Julien TREBOSC.

-WARNING : use of these script WILL CORRUPT your Bruker data (in sense of GPL: good Laboratory Practice):
+WARNING : use of these script WILL CORRUPT your Bruker data (in sense of GPL:
+ Good Laboratory Practice):
 * no MD5 signature of files is done
 * no auditing is done

 The script will modify in place fid, ser, acqu(123)(s), 1r, 2rr etc... files

+The author decline any responsability for program or data loss that would result from the installation and use of these scripts.

 JTutils sets of scripts comprise:
 * JTutils/TSpy : contains the python scripts run under Topspin environment